BrianMacIntosh/alexa-skill-test-framework/README.md

   * `hasAttributes`: Optional Object.
 Tests that the response contains the given attributes and values.
   * `hasCardTitle`: Optional String.
 Tests that the card sent by the response has the title specified.
   * `hasCardContent`: Optional String.
 Tests that the card sent by the response has the title specified.
+  * `withStoredAttributes`: Optional Object.
+The attributes to initialize the handler with.
+Used with DynamoDB mock
+  * `storesAttributes`: Optional Object.
+Tests that the given attributes were stored in the DynamoDB.
 * `description`: An optional description for the mocha test

 ### alexaTest.t(arguments)